Hareem-E-Sahar/testing/question1.md

  9:45 pm           11:58 pm
 ```

-Write a program that asks user to enter a time in hours and minutes, expressed using the 24-hour clock.
+Write a program that asks user to enter a time in hours and minutes, expressed
-The program then displays the departure and arrival times for the flight whose departure time is closest
+using the 24-hour clock.
+The program then displays the departure and arrival times
-to that entered by the user:
+for the flight whose departure time is closest to that entered by the user:
 Enter a 24-hour time: 13:15
 Closest departure time is 12:47 pm , arriving at 3:00 pm

-The daily flight schedules shall be stored in a single array whose elements are structures.
-Each structure
+The daily flight schedules shall be stored in a single array whose elements are
-contains a departure time and the corresponding arrival time.
-Each time will be an integer representing the
+structures.
+Each structure contains a departure time and the corresponding arrival
-number of minutes since midnight.
+time.
+Each time will be an integer representing the number of minutes since midnight.
 The program shall implement a search function that uses a loop to search
 the array for the departure time closest to the time entered by the user.
 ```
 int searchFlight(struct schedule *array, int N, int userTime)
 ```
-Hint: Convert the input into a time expressed in minutes and , since midnight , and compare it to the departure
+Hint: Convert the input into a time expressed in minutes and , since midnight ,
-times also expressed in a similar way.
-For example, 13:15 is 13X60+15=795 minutes since midnight, which is closest
+and compare it to the departure times also expressed in a similar way.
+For example,
-to 12:47 pm (767 minutes since midnight).
+13:15 is 13X60+15=795 minutes since midnight, which is closest to 12:47 pm
+i.e. 767 minutes since midnight.